A unified fidelity-based framework for quantum speed limits in open quantum systems: Alternative fidelity measures

 \section{Alternative fidelity measures}

-If one is willing to relax some of the properties of the Bures fidelity, a number of so-called \textit{generalized} (alternative) fidelities can be defined.
-Below, we summarize some of them.
+If one is willing to relax some of the properties of the Bures fidelity, a number of so-called generalized (or alternative) fidelities can be introduced.
+Below, we summarize several of these measures.